JuliaCloud/AWS.jl/sample/README.md

                       copies the scripts into /home/ubuntu/run onto one of the EC2 nodes, prints instructions to connect and execute from the headnode.

-- setup_external.jl - Creates addprocs_external.jl
+- setup_external.jl - Creates addprocs_external.jl,
                       prints instructions to execute from an external host.

 - shutdown.jl - Terminates all instances associated with the cluster